Henry-Yip/Henry-Yip.github.io/_posts/2023-01-15-FutureofWebsite.markdown

 ## Reach
-As said in various posts, like [my post on partially quitting Instagram]({% link _Journal/2022-09-23-Disgusted.markdown %}), I am very aware that less than 5 people will be viewing this very word.
+I am very aware that less than 5 people will be viewing this very word.
 However, this website is **only** for people who want to know deeply about me, and I can see **very few people** falling into this category.
 So thank you if you are the very few people seeing this very word; or if you are stalking me, thank you for stalking me?

 ## Tone and Language
 ### Tone